-The risk margin has been calculated using the Level 3 simplification method.
-This method assumes that the future SCR is proportional to the net BEL.
-A ratio of the SCR to the net BEL is determined as of the valuation date, and the future SCRs is projected at this rate until the BEL is fully run-off.
+The risk margin has been calculated using Method 1.
+This method approximates the individual risks within all modules to be used for the calculation of future SCR.
+The future SCR is projected with this method until the BEL is fully run-off.
 A cost of capital rate of 6% is applied at each SCR estimate, and discounted using the yield curve provided by EIOPA to estimate the cost of capital required to support the liabilities.